YanniHu1996/tips-and-notes/others/raft.md

 An entry is considered **committed** if it is safe for that entry to be applied to state machines.

+The leader decides when it is safe to apply a log entry to the state machines; such an entry is called committed.
+Raft guarantees that committed entries are durable and will eventually be executed by all of the available state machines.

 ---

 #### Log Matching Property